 Transcribed by Jenny Zurawell

-1:12 So I want to show you an example of how we see differently using the infrared.
-This is a site located in the eastern Egyptian delta called Bendix.
+01:12 So I want to show you an example of how we see differently using the infrared.
+This is a site located in the eastern Egyptian delta called Mendes.
 And the site visibly appears brown, but when we use the infrared and we process it, all of the sudden, using false color, the site appears as bright pink.
 What you are seeing are the actual chemical changes to the landscape caused by the building materials and activities of the ancient Egyptians.

-2:40 So, how do you find a buried city in a vast landscape?
-Finding it randomly would be the equivalent of locating a needle in a haystack, blindfolded wearing baseball mitts.
-So what we did is we used NASA topography data to map out the landscape, very subtle changes.
+02:53 So what we did is we used NASA topography data to map out the landscape, very subtle changes.
 We started to be able to see where the Nile used to flow.
-But you can see in more detail -- and even more interesting -- this very slight raised area seen within the circle up here, which we thought could possibly be the location of the city of Itjtawy.
+But you can see in more detail, and even more interesting, this very slight raised area seen within the circle up here which we thought could possibly be the location of the city of Itjtawy.

-4:01 So, we have a dense layer of occupation dating to the Middle Kingdom at this site.
-We also have evidence of an elite jewelers workshop, showing that whatever was there was a very important city.
+04:01 So, we have a dense layer of occupation dating to the Middle Kingdom at this site.
+We also have evidence of an elite jeweler's workshop, showing that whatever was there was a very important city.
 No Itjtawy was here yet, but we're going to be returning to the site in the near future to map it out.
 And even more importantly, we have funding to train young Egyptians in the use of satellite technology so they can be the ones making great discoveries as well.

 04:28 So I wanted to end with my favorite quote from the Middle Kingdom -- it was probably written at the city of Itjtawy four thousand years ago.
 "Sharing knowledge is the greatest of all callings.
 There's nothing like it in the land."
 So as it turns out, TED was not founded in 1984 AD.